Wednesday, October 16, 2024

 1. Filtering data in SQL using WHERE Clause

 So far, almost all of the operators in the WHERE clause have been equality operators.
 In a previous blog article, you tried using the greater than an operator.
 You have a wide range of operators to choose from.
-You may also use logic to combine operations to improve your ability to control exactly what information is returned.

 What if you only wanted to locate persons whose first names began with the letter E?
 You could just pick all of the data and perform an ORDER BY on the first name, then scroll down to where E should be and check what was there, but you've wasted a lot of time.
 Instead, you may utilize a new LIKE operator.